usamyismy7/typescript-node-projects/npm-publish.md

 console.log("Hello World");
 ```

-The line below should be added to all files that will be executed through the command line.
-It's called a Shebang, and basically, it specifies what interpreter the file should be passed to for execution in Unix-like systems.
+The shebang line below should be added to index.js file.
+The shebang is only necessary in the entry point file of your application that is meant to be run directly from the command line.
+Other modules that are imported don't need the shebang.

+The shebang line tells the system that this file should be executed with Node.js.
+It's especially important if you're developing a CLI (Command Line Interface) application that should be runnable as a command.

 ```js
 #!/usr/bin/env node